pkhoueiry/wes_somatic_gatk/README.md

             "intervals.bed" is an intervals file in BED format.

+            "adapters.txt" should hold adapters to be trimmed. first line should contain first read adapter (forward) and the second line should contain second read adapter (reverse)

+            AAAAAAAAAAAA
+            TTTTTTTTTTTT

-        Second, we have to specify the path of "fastq_list.txt" and "scatter_calling_intervals.txt" in the JSON file.
+        Second, we have to specify the path of "fastq_list.txt", "intervals.bed" and "adapters.txt" in the JSON file.

 We can invoke each WDL and shell scripts separately.